 I have been in marketing and communications in global companies for almost 20 years.
 I have focused on internal communications and leading internal communications teams for over 10 of those years.

-Today I have recently been leading an experienced team of internal communications, knowledge management and digital workplace professionals in a global consulting firm.
+Most recently, I led an experienced team of internal communications, knowledge management and digital workplace professionals in a global consulting firm.
 And we have been seeing a true shift in the workplace like none of us has ever seen before.

 The good news is that we have new tools and techniques to help us.
 So I decided to start this blog to share what we are learning but more to send out the call to all of you to find out what you are doing and seeing, particularly in global companies.
 Please schair (OK, last bad name pun, I promise).